Adductor brevis muscle

 All adductors of the thigh pull the leg medially when walking.
 This way, they help to maintain balance and shift the center of gravity onto the supporting foot, while standing and walking.
 This same group of muscles is also used when crossing our legs.

-To expand your knowledge check out our article and video about the adductors of the thigh, and then test yourselves with our quiz about the muscles of the hip and thigh.
+To expand your knowledge check out our learning materials about the muscles of the hip and thigh.